LunaMultiplayer/LunaConfigNode/README.md

 *A config node parser for the [Luna multiplayer mod](https://github.com/LunaMultiplayer/LunaMultiplayer)*

-Although the config node format *is worse in content, performance and features* than the standard XML.
+First of all the config node format **is worse in content, performance and features** than the standard XML specially since it lacks XPath support (and yes, XPath makes things **really** easy if you know what it is and spend 5 minutes learning them).

-I created this dll to allow to parse and read a file/content in config node format from another software without having to use the KSP dll
+Anyway, I created this dll to allow to parse and read a file/content in config node format from another software without having to use the KSP dll

 ---